Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Expansion_1HCL.md

 Please see the current RepRapFirmware limitations, especially Z probing with drivers drivers on external boards:

 [Duet 3 firmware with CAN expansion configuration limitations](/User_manual/RepRapFirmware/CAN_limitations)

-## Startup Time

-It is recommended to add the following to config.g, before any commands that reference any CAN bus connected expansion boards

-`G4 S1   ;wait for expansion boards to start`

 ## Microstepping
 While in closed loop mode step pulses are not sent to the stepper motor driver in the same manner as an open loop driver, however the firmware still uses microsteps internally to represent moves.